Growth Navigate Startup Tools: The Right Stack for Scaling a Startup

 Team Collaboration and Communication

 Internal communication tools sound boring until the team hits five or six people and email threads become a graveyard for decisions.
 The right collaboration stack keeps async work visible and reduces the need for status update meetings.
+Google Workspace is a natural baseline here, with Google Drive and Google Docs handling documentation before a team graduates to a more structured platform.

 Financial Tracking and Runway Management